 Section 2.
 In the case of any conflict between the Articles of Incorporation and these By-laws, the Articles shall control; and in the case of any conflict between the Restrictions and these By-laws, the Restrictions shall control.

-IN WITNESS WHEREOF, we, being all of the directors of Melonie Park South Homeowner’s Association, have hereunto set our hands this day of, 1978.
+IN WITNESS WHEREOF, we, being all of the directors of Melonie Park South Homeowner’s Association, have hereunto set our hands this 16th day of September, 1970.

 ROY A. MIDDLETON